zeneanand/IDAI103-1000442-ZENE-SOPHIE-ANAND-SA/README.md

 Many aspiring youth athletes, especially in under-resourced regions or the early stages of their training, lack access to professional coaches or tailored fitness routines.
 Traditional fitness apps often provide:

 * Generic, "one-size-fits-all" workout plans.
-* Advice that ignores specific positional demands (e.g., Goalkeeper vs. Striker).
+* Advice that ignores specific positional demands (e.g., Goalkeeper vs. Striker) or personal training preferences.
 * Regimens that fail to account for past injuries, leading to unsafe training environments.

-**CoachBot AI** bridges this gap by democratizing access to elite-level sports science, ensuring young athletes train safely, efficiently, and tactically based on their unique physical profiles.
+**NextGen Sports Lab** bridges this gap by democratizing access to elite-level sports science, ensuring young athletes train safely, efficiently, and tactically based on their unique physical profiles.

 ---

 ## 🎯 Project Objectives

-* Integrate the **Gemini 1.5 Pro API** to process real-time user data and generate personalized outputs.
+* Integrate the **Gemini Generative API** to process real-time user data and generate personalized outputs.
-* Design **10 diverse, user-focused prompt features** (e.g., tactical tips, recovery, nutrition).
+* Design **10 diverse, user-focused prompt features** (e.g., tactical tips, recovery, nutrition) tailored to specific user needs.
 * Implement robust **Hyperparameter Tuning** (Temperature and Top-P) to balance AI creativity with safety and accuracy.
 * Build a modular, visually appealing **Streamlit web application** using custom CSS and DataFrames.
 * Deploy the completed project via **GitHub** and **Streamlit Cloud** for real-world usability.